barumau/panlingue/eng/G-PoS.md

 If the idea is a thing, an object or a person, then its adjectival form will mean "that which is like the root".
 For example, from the noun **human** ('human being'), we get the adjective **humani** ('human', having the attributes of a human being).

-If the root is a place word, then its adjectival form will mean "that which is from that place".
+If the root is a place word, then its adjectival form will mean 'that which is from that place'.

 **Rusia** Russia, **Rusi** Russian
 **Pakistan** Pakistan, **Pakistani** Pakistani